Annual Survey of Service Industries: Specialized Design

 Data sources and methodology

-The target population consists of all establishments classified to Specialized Design Services industry (5414) according to the North American Industry Classification System (NAICS) during the reference year.
-This industry comprises establishments primarily engaged in interior design services (54141), industrial design services (54142), graphic design services (54143) and other specialized design services (54149).
+The target population consists of all statistical establishments (sometimes referred to as firms or units) classified as Specialized Design according to the North American Industry Classification System during the reference year.

 This is a sample survey with a cross-sectional design.